If you think your duty station sucks try serving on ‘Snake Island’

 For the few people who are allowed onto the island, the navy orders that a doctor be present in case an anti-venom needs to be administered.
 A researcher interviewed by Vice said it's still highly probable that the victim will die.

-Despite the navy's attempts to keep people away, smugglers visit the island and steal the snakes which then make their way to buyers around the world.
-Other bio-pirates (actual term) bribe researchers and navy sailors to get snakes for them.
-The going rate for the snakes in 2014 was thought to be between $10,000 and $30,000 each.
+Despite the Navy’s attempts to keep people away, smugglers visit the island and steal the snakes which then make their way to buyers around the world.
+Other bio-pirates (actual term) bribe researchers and Navy sailors to get snakes for them.
+The going rate for the snakes in 2023 was upwards of $30,000 each.

 YouTube, Vice